sreejith-ms/lodash.debounce/README.md

 # lodash.debounce
-This is a standalone debounce function extracted from lodash core.
+This is a standalone version of debounce and throttle functions extracted from lodash core.
+Usage:
+_.debounce(func, wait, options)
+_.throttle(func, wait, options)